Sunday, December 9, 2007

 Sharing in the mission, the hospital staff continually seeks for opportunities of community outreach and development.

-t who has dedicated 8 months from River Plate Adventist University in Argentina, was invited to perform a saxophone special at Kakona SDA church.
+On one such occasion, Mr. Braulio Concepcion, a medical student who has dedicated 8 months from River Plate Adventist University in Argentina, was invited to perform a saxophone special at Kakona SDA church.

 Accompanied by the Mangolds, there hearts were captured by the large concentration of children and the unwavering dedication of the church leaders to share their faith with the community.
 Kakona, consisting of about 60 members, is situated in the sandy district of Kalabo.
 The church structure consists primarily of bamboo, grass straw and wood branches.